calacuda/synth-32/README.md

 # Synth-32

-Synth-32 is an esp-32 based, monophonic, wave table synth, written in rust.
+Synth-32 is an esp-32 based, polyphonic, wave table synth, written in rust.

 ## Features